 Single Series (Y) Data

-Best for: Displaying time series data where value change over consistent time intervals
+Best for: Displaying time series data where values change over consistent time intervals

 Standard Line Chart and the Effects of ymin